TheJacksonLaboratory/CUP-AI-Dx/README.md

 Note that this requires the use of a computer system with NVIDIA GPUs and the appropriate CUDA libraries available.

+## Source data

+Before running, you need to `bunzip2` the datasets in the `data/` directory.

+To generate the data yourself from scratch, TBD.

 ## Running the primary classifier code

 To run the external validation with pre-built models from the script directory, you can do